thealexcons/sgbpf/README.md

 See appendix 1 in report, but in summary:

-1. The following dependencies are needed (not `clang+llvm-12` is required):
+1. The following dependencies are needed (note `clang+llvm-12` is required):

     ```$ sudo apt-get update```

     ```$ sudo apt install -y build-essential git make gcc clang-12 llvm-12 libelf-devgcc-multilib```

-2. Download the latest copy (or the release of choice) of libbpf :
+2. Download the latest copy (or the release of choice) of `libbpf`:

     ```$ git clone --depth 1 --single-branch --branch master https://github.com/libbpf/libbpf libbpf```

 3. Build libbpf and install the headers locally:

     ```$ make --directory = libbpf/src all```

     ```$ DESTDIR=root make --directory = libbpf/src install_headers```

     ```$ make --directory = libbpf/src install_uapi_headers```

 Note: When running the loader program, if you get a message about a missing shared library, you can copy the missed shared object to `lib/x86_64-linux-gnu` or updated the `LD_LIBRARY_PATH` path ([example](https://stackoverflow.com/questions/70696552/cannot-open-shared-object-file-no-such-file-or-directory-including-libbpf-wit)).

-4. Install `liburing` headers on the system:
+1. Install `liburing` headers on the system:

     ```$ git clone https://github.com/axboe/liburing```

     ```$ cd liburing```

     ```$ ./configure && make```

     ```$ sudo make install```

 ## Starting a new project